- Charles Marville: Photographer of Paris

 By the time of his death, Marville had fallen into relative obscurity, with much of his work stored in municipal or state archives.
 This exhibition, which marks the bicentennial of Marville’s birth, explores the full trajectory of the artist’s photographic career and brings to light the extraordinary beauty and historical significance of his art.

-Organization: The exhibition is organized by the National Gallery of Art, Washington, in association with The Metropolitan Museum of Art, New York.
+Organization: The exhibition is organized by the National Gallery of Art, Washington, in association with The Metropolitan Museum of Art, New York, and the Museum of Fine Arts, Houston.

 Sponsor: The exhibition is made possible through the generous support of Leonard and Elaine Silverstein.
 Additional support is provided by The Exhibition Circle of the National Gallery of Art.